dascosales/dascosales-development-guide/about-dascosales.md

 ---
-layout: page
+layout: default
-title: "About Dascosales"
+title: "About Daughtridge Sales"
 permalink: /about-dascosales/
 ---

-# About Dascosales
+# About Daughtridge Sales

-Dascosales is the shortname for Daughtridge Sales, Inc.
+`dascosales` is the shortname for Daughtridge Sales, Inc.

 We are a distributer of industrial instruments such as pressure gauges, thermometers, diaphragm seals, switches, transistors and transducers.